Anna shares her story on what worked for her and her daughter.

 Being ready is the first thing to consider.
 If you rush it too soon, you might end up taking a back step by putting them back in nappies again.
 This mixed messaging can be confusing for a child, so it’s always important to know when your little one is ready before you commit to the process.

 Once we committed there was no going back for me.
 I started the preparations weeks before by going shopping with my daughter to buy ‘big girl knickers’.
-I talked about them with her, and showed them to her regularly so she could familiarise herself with the new change.
-I then put her in cartoon character pull-ups to help her get used to pulling them up and down herself, and even ordered a personalised reward chart with chocolate buttons in tow—incentives do work!
+I talked about them with her and showed them to her regularly so she could familiarise herself with the new change.
+I then put her in cartoon character pull-ups to help her get used to pulling them up and down herself, and even ordered a personalised reward chart and some chocolate buttons - incentives do work!

 The next thing I did was ensure my diary was clear.
 I booked 3 days off work to coincide with the weekend so I had 5 full days to stay at home and monitor her progress as much as possible.